 The wideband o2 sensor itself will come with a stainless bung.
 Chances are it won't be needed because just about every aftermarket downpipe already accommodates one.
 If you still have a stock front and/or rear o2 sensor they can be removed and blocked off.
 AEM will not need them to run.
 Instead it will use the wideband for O2 feedback both when the ECU is in closed or open loop.

 Typically their wideband gauges will need power (switched +12V) and ground.
 They also will have multiple output wires.
 You want to connect the 0-5V output wire to ECU B47.
 You could probably do this all under the hook and tie into the stock front o2 sensor connector.
 I chose to run the wiring inside the car and tap into the ECU directly.
 This way I have less wiring to try and hide in the engine bay.
+For ground I used a 10mm bolt over on the passenger foot well.
+For power I used a fuse pigtail coming out of the Seat Heater fuse spot in the drivers foot well.
+I think the OEM Seat Heater were only an option overseats, but the fuse spot is present on USDM cars.

 My car is running the Powerhouse Racing Stage 1 fuel kit.
 This means it is running 2 OEM fuel pumps on the stock fuel pump assembly.
 A hole gets drilled into the top of the assembly and an AN fitting gets added.
 One fuel pump will utilize the stock fuel line, and the other will utilize the aftermarket AN line.
 With AEM you can hotwire the fuel pumps and use the ECU to prime them for two seconds when the ignition is on.
 The stock fuel pump controller that was in my hatch has been removed.